bcw222/chromium-website/site/administrators/url-blocklist-filter-format/index.md

 breadcrumbs:
 - - /administrators
   - Documentation for Administrators
-page_name: url-blocklist-filter-format
+page_name: url-allowlist-filter-format
-title: URL Blocklist filter format
+title: URL allowlist filter format
 ---

-The format of filters for the URLBlocklist and URLAllowlist policies, as of Chrome 52, is:
+The format of filters for the URLAllowlist policies, as of Chrome 52, is:

 \[scheme://\]\[.\]host\[:port\]\[/path\]\[@query\]